zydou/arti/web/docs/intro.md

 [Arti](https://gitlab.torproject.org/tpo/core/arti) is a complete rewrite of the [C Tor](https://gitlab.torproject.org/tpo/core/tor) codebase, and it is currently under active development.
 It is written in Rust, and it is designed to be modular, reusable, and easy to audit.

-:::warning
+:::info
-This is our brand new website for Arti.
-We will be spending the next couple of days going over the entire page to make sure that everything is up-to-date.
 If you are interested in the old Arti website, please have a look [here](https://tpo.pages.torproject.net/core/arti/old).
 :::